EuroPython/website/data/pages-content/terms.md

 The Participant will ensure or accept that:

-### Use of the Venue and Online Platform
+### Use of the Venue

-The following requirements apply to either in-person participants, or online participants, or both:
+The following requirements apply to in-person participants:

-1. _For in-person participants_, it is not allowed to bring the following list of things inside the Venue, unless with explicit written consent by the Organises: animals (except guide dogs), weapons, naked flame, alcoholic beverages, narcotic or psychotropic substances, substance or article which is of a dangerous, explosive, hazardous or objectionable nature;
+1. It is not allowed to bring the following list of things inside the Venue, unless with explicit written consent by the Organises: animals (except guide dogs), weapons, naked flame, alcoholic beverages, narcotic or psychotropic substances, substance or article which is of a dangerous, explosive, hazardous or objectionable nature;

-2. _In-person participants_ will not try to gain unauthorised access to the Venue and only use the entrances and exits to the Venue, designated as such by the Venue;
+2. Participants will not try to gain unauthorised access to the Venue and only use the entrances and exits to the Venue, designated as such by the Venue;
-3. _For in-person participants_, no act or thing is done inside, outside or in the vicinity of Venue, which may, in Organiser’s reasonable opinion, be or become a nuisance to the attendees, the Venue, its other customers or any premises or buildings in its vicinity;
+3. No act or thing is done inside, outside or in the vicinity of Venue, which may, in Organiser’s reasonable opinion, be or become a nuisance to the attendees, the Venue, its other customers or any premises or buildings in its vicinity;
-4. _In-person participants_ will immediately comply with any requirements or directions made or given by Venue relating in any way to the health and safety of the participants, the Organisers, sponsors and Venue personnel;
+4. Participants will immediately comply with any requirements or directions made or given by Venue relating in any way to the health and safety of the participants, the Organisers, sponsors and Venue personnel;
-5. _In-person participants_ assume the responsibility of looking after their own personal belongings.
+5. Participants assume the responsibility of looking after their own personal belongings.
 <!-- 5. _In-person participants_ should not bring food /or beverages (other than
    bottled water or soft drinks) into the Venue which have not been authorised by the Organisers in writing. -->
+6. Participants shall not erect any stands, displays, advertisements, signs, notices, or other similar matters in the Venue; or fix any items to the walls, floor or other temporary or permanent structures of Venue.

+### Use of the Conference Platform
+The following requirements apply to online (otherwise known as remote) participants:

-6. _For online participants_, no attempt shall be made to gain unauthorised access to the Event, and will only use the invitation link sent to them for their own use; sharing the invitation link to the Online Event with unauthorised users can result in a ban from participation in the Event; the Organisers reserves the rights to investigate and deny entry to the Event should they suspect such unauthorised activities occur;
+1. No attempt shall be made to gain unauthorised access to the Event, and will only use the invitation link sent to them for their own use; sharing the invitation link to the Online Event with unauthorised users can result in a ban from participation in the Event; the Organisers reserves the rights to investigate and deny entry to the Event should they suspect such unauthorised activities occur;
-7. The _in-person participants_ shall not erect any stands, displays, advertisements, signs, notices, or other similar matters in the Venue; or fix any items to the walls, floor or other temporary or permanent structures of Venue.
-Similarly, the _online participants_ should not have any form of advertisement on the Conference Platform, unless authorised to by the Organisers.
+2. Online participants should not have any form of advertisement on the Conference Platform, unless authorised to by the Organisers.
-8. for _online participants_, no recordings of sessions or chat transcripts run on the Conference Platform will be created, streamed or otherwise made accessible outside the Conference Platform, unless authorised by the Organisers;
+3. No recordings of sessions or chat transcripts run on the Conference Platform will be created, streamed or otherwise made accessible outside the Conference Platform, unless authorised by the Organisers;